 You can attend our support groups as often and for as long as you need - you aren't expected to come to every meeting and don't have to tell us if you won't be there.
 If you move on but then want to come back, perhaps because of a change to your lymphoma, that's fine, too.

 The Falcon Room at the Oakwood Centre, Headley Road, Woodley, Reading RG5 4JZ.

 Tea, coffee and water are available.

-Parking at the Headley Road pay and display car park, opposite the Oakwood Centre is free after 6pm.
+The Headley Road pay and display car park, opposite the Oakwood Centre, is free after 6pm.
 You can also park free of charge at Woodford Park Leisure Centre (off Haddon Drive), a short walk through the park to the Oakwood Centre.

 A number of services to Woodley are available, including from Reading town centre (13/14 and 19a/19c); from Maidenhead (127) and Wokingham (128/129).

 The nearest station is Earley, on the Reading-Waterloo line, picking up the 19a/19c buses on Church Road or walking through the South Lake area.